Use code: 5ckidatrav for capsules & 5skidatrav for sensors

 Created by MIT scientists, 2016 Battlefield Hardware CES winner, and funded by a grant from the National Institute of Health, the Nima Sensor has been at the forefront of a bunch of chatter on social media lately throughout the gluten free community.
-While working as an official blogger for the Gluten Free & Allergy Friendly Expo in Dallas (TX), Kid Allergy Travel had the opportunity to get to know this revolutionary portable device.
-After careful consideration, we are proud to announce our official partnership with this brand.
+While working as an official blogger for the Gluten Free & Allergy Friendly Expo in Dallas (TX) in 2018, Kid Allergy Travel had the opportunity to get to know this revolutionary portable device and start an official partnership with this brand.

-Here is our personal family truth: I have been waiting for something like this ever since the day my kid was diagnosed.
+Our personal family truth is that we have been waiting for something like this ever since the day Kid Allergy was diagnosed.